drawpile/Drawpile/doc/server-api.md

 The body of POST and PUT messages should be a JSON document with the content type `application/json`.

+## Server status

+`GET /api/status/`

+Returns server status information:

+    {
+        "started": "yyyy-mm-dd hh:mm:ss"  (server startup timestamp UTC+0) "sessions": integer               (number of active sessions)
+        "maxSessions": integer            (max active sessions)
+        "users": integer                  (number of active users)
+        "ext_host": "hostname"            (server's hostname, as used in session listings) "ext_port": integer               (server's port, as used in session listings) }

 ## Serverwide settings

-`GET /server/`
+`GET /api/server/`

 Returns a list of server settings:

     {
-        "clientTimeout": "client connection timeout (e.g. 60s)",
-        "sessionSizeLimit": "maximum session size (e.g. 50MB)",
-        "sessionCountLimit": maximum number of active sessions,
-        "persistence": true/false (enable persistent sessions),
+        "clientTimeout": seconds     (connection timeout)
-        "allowGuestHosts": true/false (allow users without the HOST privilege to host sessions), "idleTimeLimit": "delete session after it has idled for this long (e.g. 1h, set to 0 to disable)", "serverTitle": "title to be shown in the login box", "welcomeMessage": "welcome chat message sent to new users", "announceWhiteList": true/false (use announcement server whitelist),
+        "sessionSizeLimit": bytes    (maximum session size, or 0 for unlimited) "sessionCountLimit": integer (maximum number of active sessions) "persistence": boolean       (allow sessions to persist without users) "allowGuestHosts": boolean   (allow users without the HOST privilege to host sessions) "idleTimeLimit": seconds     (delete session after it has idled for this long) (0 means no time limit)
+        "serverTitle": "string"      (title to be shown in the login box) "welcomeMessage": "string")  (welcome chat message sent to new users) "announceWhiteList": boolean (use announcement server whitelist)
-        "privateUserList": true/false (if true, user list is never included in announcements), "allowGuests": true/false (allow unauthenticated logins),
+        "privateUserList": boolean   (if true, user list is never included in announcements) "allowGuests": boolean       (allow unauthenticated logins)
-        "archiveMode": true/false (archive file backed sessions instead of deleting them), "extauth": true/false (enable external authentication.
-Auth server URL must have been set via command line parameter) "extauthkey": "key string" (ext-auth server public key), "extauthgroup": "group id" (user group id.
-Leave blank to use default group), "extauthfallback": true/false (fall back to guest logins if ext-auth server is not reachable), "extauthmod": true/false (respect ext-auth user's MOD flag), "reporttoken": "" (authorization token for abuse report server), "logpurgedays": n (if set to a value larger than zero, log entries older than this many days are automatically purged), "autoResetThreshold": "size (e.g. 10MB)" (session size at which autoreset request is sent.
-Should be less than sessionSizeLimit.
-Can be overridden per-session), "customAvatars": true/false (allow use of custom avatars.
-Custom avatars override ext-auth avatars.), "extAuthAvatars": true/false (allow use of ext-auth avatars.)
+        "archiveMode": boolean       (archive file backed sessions instead of deleting them) "extauth": boolean           (enable external authentication)
+                                     (auth server URL must have been set via command line parameter) "extauthkey": "key string"   (ext-auth server public key) "extauthgroup": "group id"   (user group id.
+Leave blank to use default group) "extauthfallback": boolean   (fall back to guest logins if ext-auth server is not reachable) "extauthmod": boolean        (respect ext-auth user's MOD flag) "reporttoken": "token"       (authorization token for abuse report server) "logpurgedays": integer      (log entries older than this many days are automatically purged) (0 means logs are not purged)
-    }
+        "autoResetThreshold": bytes  (session size at which autoreset request is sent) (Should be less than sessionSizeLimit.
+Can be overridden per-session) "customAvatars": boolean     (allow use of custom avatars.
+Custom avatars override ext-auth avatars) "extAuthAvatars": boolean    (allow use of ext-auth avatars) }

 To change any of these settings, send a `PUT` request.
 Settings not included in the request are not changed.

+Values that accept seconds also accept time strings like "1.5 d" Values that accept bytes also accept file sizes like "15 mb"

 Implementation: `serverJsonApi @ src/server/multiserver.cpp`